A stock market boost to improve valuations - ExBulletin

 According to the TSE, all Japanese listed companies are required to meet the inclusion requirements of the market segments for which they are listed by 2025 or risk being labeled as watch stocks or even delisted.

-This means that many historically cash-rich Japanese companies are facing growing pressure to improve their numbers, possibly by channeling historically high excess cash reserves into buybacks or increased dividends.
+This means that many historically cash-heavy Japanese companies are facing growing pressure to improve their numbers, possibly by channeling historically high excess cash reserves into increased cash.redemptionsor dividends.

 Cash as a percentage of market capitalization